Online firms face EU fine if extremist posts stay up over an hour | MarketScreener

-Brussels gave internet firms three months in March to show they were acting faster to take down radical posts, but EU regulators say too little is being done without legislation forcing them to do so.
+Brussels gave internet firms three months in March to show they were acting faster to take down radical posts.
+Industry lobby groups say it has made great strides since then and imposing a time limit was arbitrary.

 If authorities flag it, the European Commission wants content inciting or advocating extremist offences, promoting extremist groups, or showing how to commit such acts to be removed from the web within a hour.

-"One hour is the decisive time window the greatest damage takes place," Jean-Claude Juncker said in his annual State of the Union address to the European Parliament.
+"One hour is the decisive time window in which the greatest damage takes place," Jean-Claude Juncker said in his annual State of the Union address to the European Parliament.

 In a proposal that will need backing from EU countries and the European Parliament, internet platforms will also be required to take proactive measures, such as developing new tools to weed out abuse and human oversight of content.